howdyai/botkit/packages/docs/reference/core.md

 <a name="publicFolder"></a>
 ### publicFolder()
-Expose a folder to the web as a set of static files Useful for plugins that need to bundle additional assets!
+Expose a folder to the web as a set of static files.
+Useful for plugins that need to bundle additional assets!

 **Parameters**